n8n-io/n8n-docs/docs/getting-started/installation/advanced/server-setup.md

 # Server Setup

 ::: warning 💡 Keep in mind
-If you haven't followed this guide to setup your n8n instance on a server, please make sure that you secure your n8n instance as described under [Security](security.md).
+If you are following this guide to setup your n8n instance on a server, please make sure that you [secure](../../key-concepts.md#security) your n8n instance.
 :::

-## Example setup with docker-compose
+## Docker-Compose example

-If you have already installed docker and docker-compose, then you can directly start with step 4.
+If you have already installed Docker and Docker-Compose, then you can start with step 4.

 ### 1. Install Docker

 This can vary depending on the Linux distribution used.
-Example bellow is for Ubuntu:
+The below example is for Ubuntu:

 ```bash
 sudo apt update